jdoghacker69/caj/Minutes/MinutesW7.md

 ### Current Items:
 - Exercise 1 has been completed
 - The README needs to be worked on by each member
-- Exercise 2
+- Exercise 2 is half finished
-- Exercise 3 can be started by
+- Exercise 3 can be started by Connor
+- Come up with a group name

 ### New Items:
+- Name chosen to be ...
-- Connor focuses on
+- Connor focuses on exercise 3
-- Jasper keeps progressing on exercise 2 of the lab document
+- Jasper keeps progressing on exercise 2
-- Aurora focuses on
-- Every member contributes to the README file
+- Aurora works on the README file

 ### Next Meeting Date:
-09/04/2025
+../04/2025